 Now you know what loyalty marketing is, it’s easy to see why it should become a part of your day-to-day responsibilities.
 Here’s where to start:

 Never Fully Dressed has launched a loyalty program that is fully on-brand and engaging.
-The colours and iconography match their overall identity.
+The colors and iconography match their overall identity.
 They also use brand imagery throughout and the language they use is focussed on their “sassy” persona.

 When it comes to sharing their brand values, Annmarie Skin Care is a great example.
 To show that they value their loyal customers and are environmentally conscious, they launched the “Wild and Beautiful Collective”.

-The loyalty program is centred on making their customers feel part of an exclusive club, as members get access to a Facebook group.
+The loyalty program is centered on making their customers feel part of an exclusive club, as members get access to a Facebook group.
 And, to show that their products are naturally sourced, Annmarie Skin Care send loyalty emails that promote mindfulness and well-being.

 As a marketer, you want your customers to enjoy interacting with you.
 In fact, 73% of buyers point to customer experience as an important factor in purchasing decisions.
 Loyalty programs are the perfect vehicle for improving the customer experience – any marketers’ dream.